ralph-groupscholar/groupscholar-intake-normalizer/README.md

 ## Output

 - `output/normalized.json` with normalized rows + computed flags.
-- `output/summary.md` with a one-page intake snapshot.
+- `output/summary.md` with a one-page intake snapshot and eligibility note tag counts.
 - `output/issues.csv` with only the applications that need follow-up.
-- `output/scorecard.json` with rates + aggregates for QA dashboards.
+- `output/scorecard.json` with rates + aggregates for QA dashboards and note tag counts.

 ## Fields (input)